Radio City (pirate radio station): Film reference

 The 1975 rock music film Slade in Flame, starring Slade, includes a scene in which the fictional rock band Flame visit Radio City for an interview, only to be airlifted to safety when shots are fired at the fort from a ship.
 It is later implied that the attack was staged by the band's unscrupulous manager to drum up publicity.
 The fictional attack was inspired by the actual 1966 boarding party; some news footage of the actual boarding is seen on a fictional television news report.

 Exterior shots of the visit were filmed on and around Shivering Sands, with actor/musicians climbing the ladders used by Radio City DJs.
 For the airlift a helicopter landed on the roof of one towers.
 It was not big enough to carry all the actors, so they had to enter on one side of the aircraft and exit out of shot on the other.
 The film crew hung a Radio City banner on one towers, bigger and more professionally made than the crudely painted sign used by the station.

 In one respect the film was not authentic: the fort has no antenna.
 The original Radio City mast had been dismantled in 1967.
 It was not possible to build a replica because of its size, and special effects techniques were not up to replicating it.
 Interior scenes were filmed on a stage.
 The interior dimensions of the tower are authentic, but the studio appears more professionally equipped.
 In particular, the fictional studio contains cartridge machines which Radio City never used.
 The Radio City DJ was played by Tommy Vance, who was on Radio Caroline in the 1960s.

 In real life interviews on pirate stations would have been taped on land rather than exposing musicians to hazardous and expensive sea crossings.

-An episode of Patrick McGoohan's "Danger Man" (known in the U.S. as "Secret Agent Man"), "The Not-So-Jolly Roger", was filmed on Red Sands Fort in early 1966 when "Radio 390" was broadcasting (shut down a year later).
+An episode of Patrick McGoohan's Danger Man (known in the U.S. as Secret Agent), "The Not-So-Jolly Roger", was filmed on Red Sands Fort in early 1966 when "Radio 390" was broadcasting (shut down a year later).
 The episode was broadcast on 4 July that year.